Saturday, August 19, 2023

 MIND -

-The mind has programmed us to think that we should be 'doing' something always to validate our existence.
-Even when sitting in the most serene places, the mind can make us think many thoughts.
-Instead of 'Being' in the beauty, we are 'doing thinking.'
+The mind has programmed us to believe that we must always be "doing" something to validate our existence.
+Even in the most serene settings, the mind engages us in a flurry of thoughts.
+Instead of simply being present in the beauty, we find ourselves doing thinking.

 MEDITATION -

 So in light of the above, lets view meditation.
-Meditation is that inner laboratory of stillness where we invest our attention inwards to understand our nature.
+Meditation is the inner laboratory of stillness where we turn our attention inward to explore and understand our true nature.

-But when a person sits to meditate, the mind dislikes the idea and tries to hijack your attention with a variety of thoughts to control you.
-In my 2 decades of meditation I observed the 4 kinds of thoughts that the mind brings during meditation to distract our attention -
+But when a person sits to meditate, the mind resists stillness and attempts to hijack their attention with a cascade of thoughts to maintain its dominance.
+Over two decades of meditation practice, I’ve observed that the mind employs four types of thoughts to distract us during meditation:

 RESOLVING THE CONFLICT -